Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: It o Integration against fractional Brownian motion

+The proof can be found in Appendix~\ref{appendix_SI_RDE}.
 As a remark, we can see that the differential equations (\ref{Ito-RDE}) and (\ref{Strat-RDE2}) (or (\ref{Strat-RDE22})) are not equivalent.
 As far as the first level concerned, they define the same solution.
 This agrees with classical stochastic differential equations (SDE) driven by standard Brownian motion, i.e. we translate SDE (\ref{Ito-RDE}) into SDE (\ref{Strat-RDE22}) when $H=1/2$.
-However, in terms of the second level, two differential equations are different.
-The reason is that $I(x,B)^{2}$ can be viewed as the iterated integral of the first level in It\^o's sense, while $\Phi_{\widetilde{f}}(x,B^{S,\varphi})^{2}$ is the iterated integral of the first level in Stratonovich sense.
+However, in terms of the second level, the two differential equations are different.
+The reason is that $I(x,\bfB^{\text{It\^o}})^{2}$ can be viewed as the iterated integral of the first level in It\^o's sense, while $\Phi_{\widetilde{f}}(x,\bfB^{\text{Str},\varphi})^{2}$ is the iterated integral of the first level in Stratonovich sense.

-Besides, the relationship between $\Phi(x,B^{S})$ and $\Phi_{\widetilde{f}}(x,B^{S,\varphi})$ is obvious.
+Besides, the relationship between $\Phi(x,\bfB^{\text{Str}})$ and $\Phi_{\widetilde{f}}(x,\bfB^{\text{Str},\varphi})$ is obvious.
 They are all understood in the Stratonovich sense, the difference is their drift terms.
 By the continuity of It\^o's maps, they can all be approximated in variation topology by the solution of differential equations driven by piece-wise linear approximations of fBM and its iterated path integrals.
-In summary, we can establish the relationship between $I(x,B)$, $\Phi(x,B^{S})$ and $\Phi_{\widetilde{f}}(x,B^{S,\varphi})$.
+In summary, we can establish the relationship between $I(x,\bfB^{\text{It\^o}})$, $\Phi(x,\bfB^{\text{Str}})$ and $\Phi_{\widetilde{f}}(x,\bfB^{\text{Str},\varphi})$.